Publishing

 bash

-quarto publish quarto-pub. - Share your live URL with a neighbour.
+quarto publish posit-connect-cloud. - Share your live URL with a neighbour.

 bash